You have obtained the K1 fiancee visa and have joined your U.S. citizen in the U.S. — now what?

 - A copy of any EAD cards previously issued to the foreign national should be included with the I-765 application.

-D. Filing For Adjustment of Status
+D. Mailing Address For Adjustment of Status Application

 An adjustment of status application based on the K1 visa must be filed with the Chicago lockbox.